Fashion History - Early 19th Century Regency and Romantic Styles for Women

 In England, the waist level lowered to a relatively normal line.

-During the wars, French waists stayed high.
+During the wars, French waists remained high.
 Hemlines evolved into an A - line or bell shape.

 In 1815, after the wars, waistlines in Britain rose again as the English started to follow French fashion.
 The French copied the British Gothic styles and after 1820, waists lowered and were accentuated with a sash.